 Student Member: Joseph Thorne (Liverpool John Moores University)

-Joseph Thorne, having studied for his undergraduate degree at Corpus Christi College, Oxford, and his Masters at Cardiff University, is currently a third year PhD student at Liverpool John Moores University.
+Joseph Thorne, having studied for his undergraduate degree at Corpus Christi College, Oxford, and his Masters at Cardiff University, completed his PhD at Liverpool John Moores University in 2019.
 His work looks at the material interactions of decadent social networks at the Fin de Siècle.
 In 2016, he worked as a research assistant for the Liverpool Central Library exhibition Richard Le Gallienne: Liverpool’s Wild(e) Poet, curated by Professor Margaret Stetz and Mark Samuels Lasner (University of Delaware).
-Last year, he co-organized an international conference, Neo-Victorian Decadences, held at St Johns’ College, Durham.
+In 2019, he co-organized an international conference, Neo-Victorian Decadences, held at St Johns’ College, Durham.

 Ordinary Member: Sally Blackburn-Daniels (The Open University)